mikeal/cancer-diaries/best-memories/2024-12-05-community-leader-and-friend.md

 runtime I'd recently become obsessed with.

-As starstruck as I was, it was cool to see that open-source was done by real human beings, and that those human beings would be willing to the time to talk with a green software developer like myself.
+As starstruck as I was, it was cool to see that open-source was done by real human beings, and that those human beings would be willing to take the time to talk with a green software developer like myself.

 I think this was one of the interactions that helped give me the confidence to